 What is CMMS Used for?
 And How Does It Help Maintenance Management?

-Maintenance professionals use CMMS software to plan and manage maintenance operations and production efficiency with streamlined tasks.
-The CMMS helps to improve the life span of the assets, reduce equipment downtime, and lower the costs of repair.
+Professionals use such solutions to plan and manage operations and production efficiency with streamlined tasks.
+It helps improve the assets’ life span, reduce equipment downtime, and lower repair costs.
 This increases the overall productivity of the company.

-The analytical dashboard in the CMMS software eases to manage and maintain equipment and inventory data, and stores the history of assets, and maintenance-related activities in one location.
-This supports the maintenance manager to plan and make accurate decisions.
+The analytical dashboard in the application enables the management of equipment and inventory data and stores the history of assets and service management-related activities in one location.
+This supports the manager to plan and make accurate decisions.

-Previously maintenance professionals used paper and pen or spreadsheets to manage maintenance operations.
-This method has a lot of disadvantages and cannot streamline maintenance operations properly.
-To make this process more efficient, maintenance professionals started using CMMS software as a maintenance management tool.
+Previously professionals used paper and pen or spreadsheets to manage operations.
+This method has a lot of disadvantages and cannot streamline operations properly.
+Professionals started using this software as a maintenance management tool to make this process more efficient.

 Work order management

-This is the main use of CMMS software, which helps maintenance managers to keep track of work orders.
+The main use of the service management solution is to help managers track work orders.
 All information related to the work history is stored in the database.
-The tracking system provides access to data for planning and scheduling maintenance works, equipment, costs, materials, other work-related documents, and failure analysis.
-After the work is completed, the technicians can mark it as completed and the manager gets notifications about the completed work in real time.
+The tracking solution provides access to data for planning and scheduling, equipment, costs, materials, other work-related documents, and failure analysis.
+After the work is completed, the technicians can mark it as completed, and the manager gets notifications about it in real-time.
 This ensures that no equipment stays under maintenance for a long period.

 Preventive maintenance